Category Archives: Uncategorized

 Proposed Palestinian state in Gaza and the West Bank.

-“Sadly, meddling by outside powers like Europe and the United States is another factor in the plight of the Palestinians,” I said.
-“Throughout the Arab and Islamic worlds, and much of the rest of the world, Israel is seen as a nation of infidels who kicked a million people out of their homes as part of an imperialist plot by the West to take over the Middle East, steal its oil and replace its culture with McDonald’s and Baywatch.”
+I said everyone blames the Jews for the plight of the Palestinians, since obviously they took their land and continue to colonize the West Bank.
+But there are also other factors, including Islamic fundamentalists who want to turn back the clock to the Middle Ages, and Arab nationalists who prefer socialist dictatorships.
+“Colonial meddling by outside powers like Europe and the United States is another factor in the plight of the Palestinians,” I said.
+“Throughout the Arab and Islamic worlds, and much of the rest of the world, Israel is seen as a nation of infidels who kicked a million Muslims out of their homes as part of an imperialist plot by the West to take over the Middle East, steal its oil, and replace its culture with McDonald’s and Baywatch.”

 “But I believe there’s still another reason for the plight of the Palestinians, and that is the Palestinians themselves,” I said.
 “Many Palestinians don’t want to assimilate.
-The Israelis have a saying: ‘Palestinians never miss an opportunity to miss an opportunity.’
-They have for decades turned down peace proposals and stirred up civil wars in the countries that did let them in, like Jordan and Lebanon, setting up guerrilla bases and provoking Israel to retaliate.
-Because at the core of the Palestinian national identity is the desire to return to their homeland.
-So instead of building new lives somewhere else, many Palestinians have chosen to remain refugees and endure incredible hardships until they can go back to where their ancestors lived.
+At the core of the Palestinian national identity is the desire to return to their homeland.
+So instead of building new lives elsewhere, many Palestinians have chosen to remain refugees and endure incredible hardships until they can go back to where their families once lived.
+“The Israelis have a saying,” I added. “‘Palestinians never miss an opportunity to miss an opportunity.’
+They have for decades turned down peace proposals and stirred up civil wars in the countries that did let them in, like Jordan and Lebanon, setting up guerrilla bases and provoking Israel to retaliate, which it inevitably overdoes.

-“Not that I think Israel is perfect, or that the Palestinians haven’t gotten screwed.
+“Israel is hardly perfect, and the Palestinians got royally screwed.
 But despite its faults, I think Israel deserves to exist, mainly because of the Holocaust.
-Throughout history, Jews have been persecuted all over the world, but the Nazis took anti-Semitism to a whole new level.
-They systematically whacked six million Jews, while other countries, including the United States, wouldn’t take them in.
+Throughout history, Jews have been persecuted all over the world, but the Nazis took antisemitism to a whole new level.
+They whacked two-thirds of all the Jews in Europe, while other countries, including the United States, wouldn’t take them in.
 As a result, after World War II, the U.N. voted to let the Jews have their own country.”

 “Now that you have some background on the history of the Middle East, forget about religion and politics and just think of the Israeli-Palestinian conflict as a neighborhood zoning dispute,” I said on the third day.
 “Like in the 1950s, when Los Angeles decided to build a baseball stadium at Chavez Ravine, a Mexican-American community in East L.A.
 There was a lot of local opposition to the idea, and when some Chicanos wouldn’t sell their land, the city took it by eminent domain.
 And when some still wouldn’t move, the city forcibly evicted them and tore down their houses.

-One of the Hispanic students, Jose, raised his hand.
+One of the Hispanic students, José, raised his hand.
 “That was wrong what they did to those people,” he said, referring to the Mexican Americans who used to live in Chavez Ravine.
 “It was illegal.”

-“That’s right, Jose,” I said.
+“That’s right, José,” I said.
 “It was unfair to the people who lived in Chavez Ravine, and a lot of people are still pissed off about it.
 But you don’t see anyone trying to blow up Dodger Stadium, do you?”

-Jose shrugged.
+José shrugged.

 Then I turned up the heat.
-“Another way to think of the Middle East,” I said, “is to imagine the Hispanics of Chavez Ravine are Jews, and the blacks in South Central are Palestinians.
-When the city, which is Hitler, evicts the Jews from Chavez Ravine, they flee to South Central, where they speak a different language and have a different culture from the resident black community.
-Then, a Hispanic gang called the Zionists claims South Central as their own turf.
-In retaliation, a black gang called the PLO starts killing Jews, who kill more Palestinians, and next thing you know there’s riots and a full-fledged gang war.
-In this scenario, to promote a two-state solution, Hispanics would have to give back half their turf in South Central, while blacks would have to give up half their turf for a Jewish state.”
+“Imagine the Hispanics of Chavez Ravine are Jewish, and the blacks in South Central are Palestinian,” I said.
+“When the city, which is Hitler, evicts the Jews from Chavez Ravine, they flee to South Central, where they speak a different language and have a different culture from the resident black community.
+Next, a Hispanic gang called the Zionists claims South Central as their own turf.
+A black gang called the PLO retaliates by killing some Hispanics, who kill some more blacks, and next thing you know there’s riots and a full-fledged gang war.
+In this scenario, getting a two-state solution to work would be like a gang truce.
+The Jewish Hispanics would have to give back half the turf they took from the Palestinian blacks so blacks could have a state, while the blacks would have to give up half their turf to make room for a Hispanic state.”

-“Further, imagine Blackland is surrounded by Hispanic states that want to drive the blacks into the Pacific Ocean.
-They support the cause of a tribe of Hispanics called Palestinians, many of whose relatives were killed or fled during Blackland’s war for independence.
-Only instead of settling somewhere else, like Cleveland or Miami, they remain on reservations in other Native American states, where they form gangs of pachucos to reclaim their homeland.
+“Further, imagine Blackland is surrounded by Hispanic states that want to drive Blacklanders into the Pacific Ocean.
+They support the cause of the Brownlanders, who instead of moving somewhere else, like Cleveland or Miami, live on squalid reservations, where they form gangs of pachucos to reclaim their homeland by any means necessary.

+Finally, Desiree broke the ice.
+“Why can’t they all just get along?” she asked.
 Paraphrasing Rodney King had become a cliche, but everyone welcomed the excuse to laugh, as did I.

 “Actually, that’s a good question,” I said after the room quieted down.
-“In a more perfect world, Jews and Palestinians would blend into a single country with a secular government and multiethnic society call it Israelstine, Palisrael, or perhaps New Canaan.
+“In a more perfect world, Jews and Palestinians would blend into a single country with a secular government and multiethnic society — call it Israelstine, Palisrael, or perhaps New Canaan.
 It’s politically incorrect to say it now, but Palestinians were once known as the Jews of the Arab world because they had similar reputations for brains and business.
-Together, Jews and Palestinians could make a combined state into an economic powerhouse and a beacon of democracy, tolerance and integration in the Middle East.
+Together, Jews and Palestinians could make a combined state into an economic powerhouse and a beacon of democracy, tolerance, and integration in the Middle East.
 But the level of hatred, fear and mistrust between Israelis and Palestinians has become so great that anyone who suggests they try living together is either laughed at or killed.

 I moved on.
 “Confused yet?
 Well, it gets worse.
 You’ll notice I’ve barely mentioned religion, and there are many other issues complicating any two-state solution to the Israeli-Palestinian conflict.

-“Another problem is that both sides want to make Jerusalem Southland College their capital.
+“Another problem is that both sides want to make Jerusalem — Southland College — their capital.
 Throughout history, one of the most hotly contested scraps of real estate on the planet is a hill in Jerusalem, let’s make that the Rec Building, which Jews call the Temple Mount and Muslims call the Noble Sanctuary.
 It’s the biblical location of Solomon’s Temple and contains Judaism’s holiest shrine, the so-called Wailing Wall, which is literally beneath the Dome of the Rock and Al-Aqsa Mosque, Islam’s third-holiest site.

 “And then there’s the millions of descendants of the hundreds of thousands of Palestinian refugees who fled in 1948 during Israel’s War for Independence.
 To protect its security and national character, Israel won’t let them come back.
 But the right of return is central to the Palestinian identity.”

-Jose had another question.
+José had another question.
 In his halting, shy English, he softly asked, “What makes Palestinians so different from other Arabs that they need their own country?”

-Oh my God, I’ve turned them into stark raving Zionists, I thought to myself.
-“That’s another good question, Jose,” I said, playing for time.
+“That’s another good question, José,” I said, playing for time.
 “Arab families had been living in Palestine for centuries.
 In fact, the original Jews and Palestinians may have all been Canaanites.
 They share a regional culture and sense of community, and have strong ties to the land.
 But Palestinians didn’t view themselves as a nation until the Jews began moving in a hundred years ago.
 If it weren’t for Jewish nationalism there might not be Palestinian nationalism today, just as if it weren’t for Nazi Germany, there might never have been an Israel.

 When no one spoke up for the Palestinians, I became concerned.
 The students had never been shy about expressing their opinions, even when I was on much firmer ground.
 So why weren’t they jumping in?
 Maybe they were just stunned that I was skating so close to the edge.
-So as long as I was there, I decided to do some pirouettes.
+As long as I was there, I decided to do some pirouettes.

 “There’s different explanations for why the Palestinians have embraced a culture of death,” I said.
-“And Palestinians would say well, first of all, they’d say I was full of crap but secondly, they’d say the oppressive Israeli occupation is what has turned them into terrorists.
-They’d also say that since they don’t have tanks, fighter jets and American weaponry like Israel does, they fight with the most effective weapons they can find.
+“And Palestinians would say — well, first of all, they’d say I was full of crap — but secondly, they’d say the oppressive Israeli occupation is what has turned them into terrorists.
+They’d also say that since they don’t have tanks, fighter jets, and American weaponry like Israel does, they fight with the most effective weapons they can find.
 Or as a Palestinian student once said to me, ‘If you can’t hit above the belt then you hit below the belt.’

 “But the main reason Palestinians have used terrorism” I concluded, “is because it works.
-The fact is, few Americans ever heard of the Palestinians until they started hijacking airplanes, taking Olympic athletes hostage, blowing themselves up and staging riots that go on not for days or even weeks but for years.
+The fact is, few Americans ever heard of the Palestinians until they started taking Olympic athletes hostage, hijacking airplanes, blowing themselves up, and staging riots that go on not for days or even weeks but for years.
 It may not have won them their homeland, but it’s been one heck of an effective public awareness campaign.

 “Hopefully, you can come up with more peaceful strategies in your P.R. plans,” I segued.
 “Those of you trying to convince an Israeli audience must get them to believe the Palestinians don’t just want to drive them into the sea, and that they deserve their own homeland.
 Those of you appealing to a Palestinian audience must convince them that the Jews deserve a homeland, and that making peace with Israel is better than perpetual violence.
 You need to give them something to live for instead of to die for.”

 I paused, but still there were no questions, so I took the final plunge.
 “Rather than a battle of good and evil, think of the history of the Middle East as one big gang war,” I said.
-“Instead of Jews and Arabs, think Crips and Surenos.
+“Instead of Jews and Arabs, think Crips and Sureños.
 And instead of religion and nationalism, think drugs and prostitution.
 And bling.
 Except over there it’s called oil.”

 “Depending on the circumstances, the decision to join a gang, or which gang to join, isn’t always a choice,” I added, wading ever deeper into the murky analogy.
 “And getting the Palestinians and the Israelis to stop killing each other is kind of like trying to convince teenagers that joining a gang isn’t cool, when obviously gangs are cool or gangsta rap wouldn’t be so popular.”